theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

-NCI GADI - How to start a batch job
+NCI Gadi - How to start a batch job
 -------------------------------------------
 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
-This section contains information about how to create and submit a batch job on GADI.
+This section contains information about how to create and submit a batch job on Gadi.

 You must now edit your `bad-reads-script.sh` to have the same format as below.